-In this article, we explain what makes your scalp itch in the first place and then we show you how to treat itchy scalp for good.
+In this article, we’ll explain the itchy scalp triggers and show you how to treat itchy scalp fast!

 What causes itchy scalp?